• Invest

 In addition, if there are weekend holidays, it may take a few more days.
 The depositories are closed on national holidays.
 Some brokers may not work on those days.
 So, your transfer request gets processed when the depositories reopen on the next working day.

-Shares can be transferred to different Demat accounts of the same individual or other persons.
+Shares can be transferred to different Demat accounts of the same individual or other person.
 In case of transfer of shares to the same person, there will be no added tax liability.
 However, note that the capital gains tax will be calculated for the period from the initial date of purchase of the stock.
 The transfer date will not affect it.

 If you transfer shares to another individual, you will have to mention the reason for the transfer.
 There will be no extra tax liability if you gift the shares.
 However, it should not exceed the specified limit.
 Here, taxes are calculated from the original purchase date.